AndreaDejanGrande/Triglav/doc/MINING.md

 ## Tuning

-When mining is started, sgminer may fail in various ways.
+When mining is started, Triglav may fail in various ways.
 This is often not a bug in the software, but rather misconfiguration.
 The failures may occur due to parameters being outside what the GPU can cope with (both too high and too low).